knative/docs/docs/serving/istio-authorization.md

 ### Allow access from system pods by namespace

-As an alternative, You can allow all access from serving system namespace knative-serving.
-It also make your applications work.
+You can allow access for all pods in the `knative-serving` namespace, as shown in the example:

 ```
 $ cat <<EOF | kubectl apply -f -